IAmDeanDev/TModJammingMod/README.md

 # TModJammingMod
-A Terraria mod created for a Modding Jam - 2 contributors.
+A Terraria mod created for a Modding Jam - 2 contributors: IAmDeanDev & WhosFia

+# Jam Theme:
+# Uncertain

+# Todo:
+Uncertain

+# In progress:
+Uncertain